mridang/railcrossapp/README.md

 - `APP_ID` is the unique identifier of your app and is used for authenticating to the GitHub API
 - `CLIENT_ID` is the unique client identifier of your app and is used for authenticating to the GitHub API
 - `WEBHOOK_SECRET` is the webhook secret of your app and is used for validating the webhook signatures
-- `JEST_GITHUB_PAT` is a personal access token that is used for the integration tests.
+- `JEST_GITHUB_PAT` is a personal access token used for the integration tests.
 - `JEST_GITHUB_REPO` is the name of a repository that is used for the integration tests.

 > [!NOTE]